This #GIVINGTUESDAY, donate to protect Latino families across the country. Donate Here

 General Information:

-Looking for a meaningful way to serve the Latino community?
-The League of United Latin American Citizens (LULAC), the nation's oldest and largest Latino grassroots civil rights organization, seeks talented and passionate interns to join us at the LULAC National Headquarters in Washington, D.C.
+If you’re looking for a meaningful way to serve the Latino community, the League of United Latin American Citizens (LULAC) may be the place for you.
+LULAC is the nation’s oldest and largest Latino grassroots civil rights organization, and we’re looking for talented and driven interns to join us at our national headquarters in Washington, D.C.

 Expectations:

-Applicants are required to have excellent academic records and strong writing and communication skills.
-Thorough knowledge of LULAC's mission, history, and milestones is expected; knowledge of the Latino community and current issues is required.
-Applicants should also have a deep sense of commitment to advancing the rights of Latinas and Latinos.
-Finally, the ability to write and speak Spanish (not required) and English fluently is highly desirable; as is extensive experience with using computer software.
+Applicants should have a strong academic record along with excellent writing and communication skills.
+A solid understanding of LULAC’s mission, history, and impact is expected, and knowledge of the Latino community and current issues is required.
+Candidates should demonstrate a deep commitment to advancing the rights of Latinas and Latinos.
+Fluency in English is essential, and the ability to speak and write in Spanish is highly desirable.
+Proficiency with common computer software is also important.

-Interns are expected to commit at least 24 hours per week for 8-10 weeks, with the possibility of extending the internship.
-Flexible scheduling is allowed.
-This position is in-person at the LULAC National Office, located at 1776 I Street NW, Washington, D.C.
-Remote work opportunities are limited and require prior approval from both the supervisor and the intern.
+Interns are expected to commit at least 30 hours per week for 10 to 16 weeks, with the possibility of extending the internship.
+Scheduling is flexible.
+This position is in person at the LULAC National Office at 1150 18th Street NW in Washington, D.C.
+Remote work is limited and requires approval from both the supervisor and the intern.

 Application Submission:

 Applications are accepted on a rolling basis ahead of each academic session.
-Please upload your resume, unofficial transcript, and cover letter expressing interest and period of availability to internships@LULAC.org.
-Please include relevant LULAC Internship Position in the subject line of your email.
+Please fill out the form HERE and upload your resume, unofficial transcript, and cover letter expressing interest and period of availability.